What are ants?

 If you are looking to get rid of ants from your Memphis property, the professionals at Dart Pest, Lawn & Wildlife are here to help.
-Our EPA trained and certified technicians will solve your ant problems once and for all!
-Our affordable on-going services protect people, homes, and yards from ants and our area's most common pests.
-To learn more about our exceptional residential or commercial pest control services, reach out to Dart Pest today!
+Our EPA-trained and certified technicians will solve your ant problems once and for all!
+Our affordable ongoing services protect people, homes, and yards from ants and our area's most common pests.
+To learn more about our exceptional home pest prevention or commercial pest control services, reach out to Dart Pest today!

 How can I prevent ants in the future?

 Utilize the following tips to help keep ants out of your Memphis area home or commercial building:

 Keep food inside the refrigerator or in airtight containers, not out on counters or tables.

 Cut back overgrown vegetation from the outside of your house.

 Place garden areas away from the perimeter of your home.

 Make sure window and door screen are intact.